lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

   + **specific variance**
     - systematic variance that is not explained by any factor in the model,
   * **random measurement error**,
-  * **method variance** which is not represented in the figure, but could be another source of unique variance.
+  * **method variance**, which is not represented in the figure, but could be another source of unique variance.
 * In factor analysis, summing the communalities represents the total common variance (a portion of the total variance), but not the total variance.

 Factor analysis, then, aligns well with classic test theory and classic approaches to understanding reliability (observed score = true score + error).
 The inclusion of error is illustrated well in the classic illustrations of CFA and SEM where each item/indicator includes common variance (from the factor) and error variance.